Table of Contents

 As part of the central nervous system, the spinal cord (medulla spinalis) is held in place by ligaments and is well protected in the spinal canal of the vertebral column.
 It begins at the foramen magnum, at the base of the skull (medulla oblongata).

-Along the spine are two spindle-shaped enlargements (intumescentia cervicalis and intumescentia lumbalis) that deal with motor input and output innervation to and from the limbs.
-The lower end of the spinal cord is conical-shaped and tapered and is thus known as the conus medullaris.
-Surrounding the spinal cord and projecting downwards is a slim connecting filament where the spinal cord ends (filum terminale).
+Along the spine are 2 spindle-shaped enlargements (cervical and lumbar enlargements) that deal with motor input and output innervation to and from the limbs.
+The lower end of the spinal cord is conical-shaped and tapered and is thus known as the conus medullaris or medullary cone.
+Surrounding the spinal cord and projecting downward is a slim connecting filament where the spinal cord ends (filum terminale).

 Connective tissue surrounds and protects the entire spinal cord, creating epidural space that is filled with fatty adipose tissue, a network of venous plexuses, and blood vessels.
 In this way, the outermost layer protects the sensitive spinal cord from damage.

-Furthermore, the spinal cord has two thin grooves which run along its entire length.
-The first groove fissura mediana ventralis runs along the front ventral side, and the second groove sulcus medianus dorsalis runs on the back dorsal side.
-In a manner of speaking, both symmetrically “split” the spinal cord into a left and a right half.
+As well, the spinal cord has 2 thin grooves that run along its entire length.
+The 1st groove, anterior median fissure, runs along the front ventral side, and the 2nd groove, posterior median sulcus, runs on the back dorsal side.
+Both symmetrically “split” the spinal cord into a left and a right half.

-The spinal cord is divided lengthwise into 31 to 33 segments.
+The spinal cord is divided lengthwise into 31–33 segments.
 In each segment of both sides of the spinal cord, dorsal sensory nerve roots enter and ventrolateral roots exit, combining to form spinal nerves on the right and the left sides.
 These spinal nerves emerge from openings in the intervertebral foramen between 2 spinal vertebrae.

 Given that, in newborn babies, the spinal canal and the spinal cord still have the same length, the spinal nerves exit the vertebral column at the same level as their intervertebral foramina.
 As the human body develops, the vertebral column grows faster than the spinal cord, which means that the spinal nerves must travel much longer to exit the vertebral column.
 This leads to the development of the so-called horse’s tail (cauda equina), which is a dense collection of downward-extending spinal nerves.